ipfs-shipyard/workshop-idm-chat-dapp/README.md

 ### 3. Setting up `idm-client` in the project

-In order to interact with IDM based wallets, we need to install and setup a IDM Client.
+We need to install and setup a IDM Client, in order to interact with IDM based wallets.
 You may skip the install command below as both are already installed, but for reference you would type:

 ```sh
 npm i idm-client idm-bridge-postmsg